isomerpages/moh-agewellsg/pages/Strengthened Care Support.md

 From 2024, caregivers can tap on up to $400 in CTG subsidies per year, double that of $200 today.
 We will also allow caregivers to tap on their SkillsFuture Credit to pay for eligible caregiver courses, to further reduce the cost of training.

 With these, we intend to scale up the number of subsidised training places for caregivers, to 4,400 each year across 200 courses.
-AIC and SkillsFuture Singapore will add more places if needed to ensure that the needs of caregivers are met
+AIC and SkillsFuture Singapore will add more places if needed to ensure that the needs of caregivers are met.